dd32/td-gh-ex/readme.txt

 Nova Lite is a responsive clean Tumblog Wordpress Theme, based on Bootstrap framework.
 The theme support all modern browsers like Firefox, Chrome, Safari, Opera and Internet Explorer 8, 9 and 10 and uses the most modern technologies like Html5 and Css3.

-Created by ThemeinProgress, http://www.themeinprogress.com Nova Lite WordPress Theme, Copyright 2019 ThemeinProgress.
+Created by ThemeinProgress, http://www.themeinprogress.com Nova Lite WordPress Theme, Copyright 2020 ThemeinProgress.
 Nova Lite is distributed under the terms of the GPLv2 or later

 == Changelog ==

+= 1.3.8 =
+Release date - July, 21 - 2020

+* Tested with WordPress 5.4
+* Edit - Code optimized

 = 1.3.7 =
 Release date - April, 18 - 2020